yemi2favours/m2pi.ca/content/authors/jolengalaugher/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - committee: organizing
-- committee: instructors
-  role: How to pitch a Solution Instructor

 tags:
 - '2020'